Dr. Robert E. Wright biography

 Burnout became more than an abstract notion.
 “At that point,” he said, “I realized that medical practice is so all-encompassing and so intense that I became concerned about my renewal: How was I going to keep my knowledge base maintained when there was so much external pressure?”

 He credited Dr. Sol Sherry, of Temple, for inspiring him to pursue a big-picture solution.
-Dr. Sherry, chair of The Association of Professors of Medicine as well as chairman of Temple’s Department of Medicine and founder of its Thrombosis Research Center, talked with him about a recent Rand Corporation study on the nation’s physician workforce and its conclusions.
+Dr. Sherry, chair of The Association of Professors of Medicine as well as chairman of Temple’s Department of Medicine and founder of its Thrombosis Research Center, talked with him about a recent RAND Corporation study on the nation’s physician workforce and its conclusions.

 “You know, Bob,” the physician told him, “they said we should encourage the development of internal medicine residencies in communities where recently well-trained sub-specialists like you have begun practice, because there’s a real need for primary care.”